-We present SA3, a novel automatic semantic aware attribution analysis of remote exploit code.
-SA3 first makes semantic analysis on the payload of packets, and then, a Markov-based model is used to model each type of shellcode.
-Specifically, for semantic analysis, we use static data anomaly analysis on the packet payload; for statistic analysis, we use a two-way of mixture Markov model.
+Our approach.
+We present SA3, a novel automatic Semantic Aware Attribution Analysis of remote exploit code.
+SA3 first makes semantic analysis on the payload of packets, and then a Markov-based model is used to model each type of shellcode.

+Specifically, for semantic analysis, we use static data anomaly analysis on the packet payload; for statistic analysis, we use a two-way of Mixture Markov model.
 The statistical model is based on the refined exploit code sequences, which are pruned from the whole code sequences in the framework of static analysis.
 Once the model is built, any new code can be fed into the model to get an attribution analysis result.

-Our approach is based on an observation that certain control and data flow information is preserved in exploit code.
-Thus, in our work, we use the preserved semanticrelated "features" obtained from semantic analysis module for attribution analysis.
-We note that the attribution for a piece of exploit code has great correlations with the exploit code's semantic characteristics (e.g., the opcode sequence, the instruction sequence) and also its statistical characteristics (e.g., the number of instructions, the out-degree of control flow graph).
+One important characteristic of our work is that we use the "features" acquired from semantic analysis for attribution analysis.
+We present SA3 based on an observation that the attribution for a piece of exploit code has great correlations with the exploit code's semantic characteristics (e.g., the opcode sequence, the instruction sequence) and also its statistical characteristics (e.g., the number of instructions, the out-degree of control flow graph).
 The changes of the semantics also cause the changes of the statistic exposure in shellcode instructions.
-These observations motivate us to consider about the integration of semantic analysis with statistical analysis by taking advantages of both of them.
+This observation motivates us to consider about the integration of semantic analysis with statistical analysis by taking advantages of both of them.

 Our work stands between the semantic analysis and statistical analysis.
 Instead of using dynamic emulation techniques introduced before, our work uses the static data anomaly analysis by making static analysis on the instruction sequences.
-The advantage of this approach is that it can capture the semantics of the exploit code with moderate time cost.
-Also, it does not suffer from attacks by anti-emulation techniques [5].
-Compared with only emulation-based approach, our work can also overcome some inherent defects (e.g., different shellcode may expose similar behaviors) by introducing the statistical analysis.
-Compared with only statistics-based approach, our analysis is more robust by incorporating the semantics to avoid "black-box" learning.
+The advantage of this approach is to capture the semantics of the exploit code with moderate time cost.
+Also, it will not be attacked by anti-emulation techniques [5].
+Compared with only emulation based approach, our work can also overcome some inherent defects (e.g., different shellcode may expose similar behaviors) by introducing the statistical analysis.
+Compared with only statistical based approach, our analysis is more robust by incorporating the semantics to avoid "black-box" learning.